jgm/doctemplates/README.md

 - `chomp`:  Removes trailing newlines (and breakable space) from a textual value, and has no effect on other values.

+- `nowrap`:  Disables line wrapping on breakable spaces in all textual values nested in the variable.

 - `alpha`:  Converts a textual value that can be read as an integer into a lowercase alphabetic character `a..z` (mod 26), and has no effect on